 - 1.1.
 In 2014, a memorandum was developed jointly by ADCS, LGA and SOLACE for national use.
-In 2018 and 2019, versions1 were developed for use by the South East Sector Led Improvement Programme, the regional improvement and innovation alliance in the south east.
-This version is a further iteration of the base document, brought up to date for use from 2021 onwards. - 1.2.
+In 2018, 2019, 2021 and 2022 versions were developed for use by the South East Sector Led Improvement Programme, the regional improvement and innovation alliance in the south east.
+This version is a further iteration of the base document, brought up to date for use from May 2023 onwards. - 1.2.
 It has not been endorsed by the governance processes of the three organisations: it is offered as a basis for sustaining the work of the SESLI programme.